Safe eating during cancer treatment

 - Do not eat raw fish (such as sushi or sashimi), raw oysters, or any other raw shellfish.

-- Make sure all fish and shellfish you eat is cooked thoroughly.
+- Make sure all fish and shellfish you eat are cooked thoroughly.

 Heat all casseroles to 165°F (73.9°C).
 Warm hot dogs and lunch meats to steaming before you eat them.